IngmarBitter/defenders/md/LastThings/AfterDeath.md

 * Just as God raised Jesus, He will raise those that died as believers.
 * Dead believers will be united with Christ before believers that are alive when Jesus returns.
 * All believers, past and present, will be with Jesus eternally.

+## New Jerusalem & New Heavens and New Earth

 ### Isaiah 65:8-25 New Heavens and New Earth with the New Jerusalem
 !!!